 Kate left Shrewsbury High School to study an undergraduate degree in Natural Sciences at Cambridge University.
 After that, she carried out a doctorate in Antarctic biogeochemistry at Oxford University.
 Following that, Kate worked for 18 months at Oxford after completing her thesis as a postdoctoral research associate, before moving to the US for over two years as a postdoctoral scholar at Woods Hole Oceanographic Research Institution.

 Kate moved back to the UK, initially as a Research Lecturer at Cardiff University, then as a Royal Society University Research Fellow at the University of Bristol.
 She has published over 40 well-cited, peer-reviewed papers, with over 700 citations.
-Dr Kate Hendry is a director of Antarctic Science Ltd, and sits on the UK National Committee of Antarctic Research.
+Professor Hendry works at the British Antarctic Survey and made the very successful maiden scientific voyage of the RRS Sir David Attenborough in the Southern Ocean, where she was co-chief scientific officer, heading up a team with majority female polar scientists – particularly notable when you consider how recently oplar science was more or less exclusively male.

-Kate has since returned to SHS to tell pupils all about deep-ocean ecosystems.
-The talk was inspiring for pupils considering marine biology as a career but also for the rest of the pupils who got to hear all about Kate’s successes after leaving the High School which puts into practice that there really is no limit to what a Shrewsbury High School girl can achieve in the world of science!
+Kate returns to SHS to tell pupils all about deep-ocean ecosystems.
+The talks are inspiring for pupils considering marine biology as a career but also for the rest of the pupils who get to hear all about Kate’s successes after leaving the High School which puts into practice that there really is no limit to what a Shrewsbury High School girl can achieve in the world of science!

 Kate’s advice for future scientists is to stay broad in your studies and get a good grounding across the board.
 She advises aspiring scientists to get involved and take full advantage of the opportunities out there to work in science with volunteer organisations, charities, museums, and so on.
 She advises that, the more people you talk to, the more exciting science you will be able to find out about!